Shane HobanShane Hoban

 Meme Stonks migration: old VPS app to React + TanStack Router

-22 February 2026
+22 February 2026Updated 11 June 2026

-ai-assistedmeme stonksmigrationreacttanstack routercoolifydockernixpackstypescriptvitevitest
+ai-assistedmeme stonksarchivedredditmigrationreacttanstack routercoolifydockernixpackstypescriptvitevitest

 I migrated Meme Stonks from an older VPS deployment and codebase to a rebuilt app on a new VPS via Coolify, using React + TypeScript + TanStack Router.